The Earth Dies Screaming (1964)

 Screenwriters: Alvin L Fast and Mardi Rustam (earlier screenplay: Kim Henkel)

-Alternative titles: Starlight Slaughter, Death Trap, Horror Hotel
+Alternate titles: Starlight Slaughter, Death Trap, Horror Hotel

 A number of people stay at the Starlight Hotel where the crazy owner is easily upset.
 He has a large crocodile that gives us the title of the film.

 This film doesn’t get nearly the credit it deserves.
 In its way, it’s as effective as The Texas Chain Saw Massacre.
 Not surprisingly, it isn’t even appreciated by most critics today who, in usual form, find ways of claiming things that work well (like the lighting) are, in fact, fatal flaws.
-Tobe Hopper forgot how to make films, apparently.
+Tobe Hooper forgot how to make films, apparently.
 Watch it.
 By the end, you’ll see what I mean about its effectiveness.

 Starring Neville Brand (Riot in Cell Block 11), Mel Ferrer (The World, The Flesh and The Devil), Carolyn Jones (The Addams Family), William Finley (Phantom of the Paradise), and Marilyn Burns (The Texas Chain Saw Massacre).